 Windows can usually send print data also via LPD protocol.
 In Windows the LPD protocol might be called "LPR".
 See your Windows documentation how to set up printing this way for your particular Windows version.
 The host name or IP address of the CUPS server and the CUPS print queue name are needed to set up printing via LPD protocol.

 On the CUPS server the cups-lpd (the daemon that accepts data via LPD for CUPS) must run.
 Up to CUPS 1.7.5 cups-lpd is started via xinetd.
 Since CUPS 2.0 cups-lpd can also be started by systemd via appropriate systemd unit files.
 For additional information see "man cups-lpd" and SDB:CUPS in a Nutshell.

-You can enforce raw printing for the cups-lpd in its configuration file /etc/xinetd.d/cups-lpd via this entry:
+You can enforce raw printing for the cups-lpd when xinetd is used in the configuration file /etc/xinetd.d/cups-lpd via this entry:

 server_args = cups-lpd -o document-format=application/vnd.cups-raw